2010 Andalucia Tennis Experience – Doubles

-Klaudia Jans and Alicja Rosolska were the holders of championship title; however, they chose not to play together.
+Klaudia Jans and Alicja Rosolska were the holders of a championship title; however, they chose not to play together.

-Jans chose to play with Vladimíra Uhlířová and Rosolska participated up with Marta Domachowska.
-They met in the second round and unseeded pair won in three sets (2–6, 6–4, [11–9]).
+Jans chose to play with Vladimíra Uhlířová, and Rosolska participated with Marta Domachowska.
+They met in the second round, and the unseeded pair won in three sets (2–6, 6–4, [11–9]).
 Rosolska and Domachowska were defeated by Maria Kondratieva and Yaroslava Shvedova in the semifinals.

 Sara Errani and Roberta Vinci won in the final 6–4, 6–2, against Kondratieva and Shvedova.